GGLAB-KU/gglab-ku.github.io/_members/msc_hulki.md

     name: Hulki Çıray
     align: right
     image: mems/ciray-profile.webp
-    role: Masters
+    role: Graduate Student
     email: huciray23@ku.edu.tr
 ---
 My academic journey began at İstanbul Technical University, where I earned a bachelor's degree in electrical engineering.
 Following my graduation in 2021, I embarked on a career as a full-stack data scientist in the e-commerce industry, an experience that has greatly enriched my skill set and perspective.

 As of October 2023, I have embarked on a new academic journey by pursuing a master's degree in computer science and engineering at Koç University.
-Under the esteemed guidance of Asst.
-Prof. Gözde Gül Şahin, my research focus centers on Natural Language Processing (NLP) projects.
-I firmly believe that NLP represents a transformative technology with vast potential to revolutionize communication, automation, and information retrieval.
+My research focus centers on Natural Language Processing (NLP) projects, in particular federated learning and low-resource languages.

-I am confident that the GGLab's dynamic environment, cutting-edge resources, and collaborative ethos will not only deepen my knowledge but also empower me to make meaningful contributions to the field of NLP.